Trane AC Review: Pros, Cons, Performance, Top Picks

 James Trane began his company in Lacrosse, Wisconsin in 1885, and Trane has grown to be a household name with global reach in residential and commercial HVAC.
 The brand is currently owned by mega-corporation Ingersoll Rand.
 Trane AC units are considered among the most dependable available, and with that reliability comes a higher-than-average price tag.
 Ingersoll Rand also makes American Standard HVAC components, and they are identical to Trane models in all but the name.

-Trane makes central air conditioners with three levels of performance, single-stage, two-stage and variable-capacity cooling.
-The efficiency goes up, and so does the price, as the performance increases.
+Trane makes central air conditioners with three levels of performance: single-stage, two-stage, and variable-capacity cooling.
+The efficiency and price increase as the performance level rises.
 See the specifications below for details.

 Trane AC Technical Specifications

-The Trane air conditioner lineup gives you options for price, efficiency and performance to fit your cooling requirements.
-By the way, SEER, or seasonal energy efficiency rating, is a measurement like gas mileage that shows cooling capacity per energy used.
+The Trane air conditioner lineup gives you options for price, efficiency, and performance to fit your cooling requirements.
+SEER, or seasonal energy efficiency rating, is a measurement like gas mileage that shows cooling capacity per energy used.

-• Single-stage ACs run at 100% capacity when on, so they are loud and sometimes cool past the thermostat set point to produce temperature fluctuations in the home of one to two degrees.
+• Run at 100% capacity when on, so they are loud and sometimes cool past the thermostat set point, producing temperature fluctuations of 1-2 degrees

-• Two-stage air conditioners run on low capacity, which is quieter, to maintain cooling and switch to high only when necessary to keep up with air conditioning demand.
+• Run on low capacity to maintain cooling quietly and switch to high only when necessary to meet demand

-• Variable-speed ACs, called variable-capacity and modulating by other brands, are equipped with compressors that speed up or slow down, like cruise control in a car, to maintain very precise indoor temperature.
+• Equipped with compressors that speed up or slow down to maintain precise indoor temperature

 Pros and Cons of Trane Air Conditioners

-Here are the top reasons from our Trane AC reviews that Trane is a leading AC brand and a few cautions to keep in mind as you consider and compare Trane central air conditioners.
+Here are the top reasons from our research that Trane is a leading AC brand and a few cautions to keep in mind as you consider and compare Trane central air conditioners.

 Trane AC Pros

-• Trane has an excellent track record of quality and reliability, and its units will last 20+ years with proper maintenance.
+• Excellent track record of quality and reliability, with units lasting 20+ years with proper maintenance

-• You’ll find a Trane model with the efficiency level to suit the cooling demands of your climate.
+• Models available with efficiency levels to suit cooling demands of various climates

-• Many energy companies offer rebates for the installation of efficient Trane air conditioners.
+• Many energy companies offer rebates for installing efficient Trane ACs

-• The Trane Climatuff ® compressor used on XB/XR/Xli Series ACs is highly rated for durability.
+• Highly rated Climatuff ® compressor used on XB/XR/Xli Series for durability

-• Trane has a large network of factory-trained installers and technicians, so installation and service is available in most areas.
+• Large network of factory-trained installers and technicians for installation and service

 Trane AC Cons

-• Trane models in the 13-15 SEER range are a cost-effective choice when the AC won’t be heavily used, but will produce very high energy bills in hot climates.
+• 13-15 SEER models are cost-effective for light use but produce high energy bills in hot climates

 Things to Consider Before Purchasing a Trane AC

-It is vital that the unit is sized properly for your home, and being too large is no better than not being large enough.
-Therefore, asking your HVAC contractor to perform testing to determine the right size will ensure an air conditioner that runs as efficiently and durably as it should.
+According to HVAC experts, it is vital that the unit is sized properly for your home, as being too large is no better than not being large enough.
+Therefore, asking your contractor to perform testing to determine the right size will ensure an air conditioner that runs as efficiently and durably as it should.

 Has this Trane AC guide been helpful to you as you consider your central air conditioner purchase?
 If it has, consider posting it to Facebook or other social media where your friends and followers will appreciate the help in selecting the right Trane AC for their homes too.